 Pilot Research Grants

-The Osher Pilot Research Grants provide seed grants to support collaborative projects consistent within the Osher Center thematic areas of musculoskeletal health, healthy aging, and mind-body exercise.
+The Osher Pilot Research Grants provide seed grants to support collaborative projects consistent within the four domains of research within the Osher Center’s evolving 2021-2026 Strategic Plan:

 The purpose of this program is to provide early funding for innovative projects in the field of integrative medicine including basic, translational, and clinical research.